-In particular, what is the size of the rejection region for a nominal value of $\alpha = 0.05$ ?
-In other words, we decide to reject HWE for any sample with a p-value of 0.05 or less, and we find the total probability of all such datasets.
-We would hope that this empirical significance level would be close to the nominal value, but we find that it may not be.
+In particular, what is the size of the rejection region for a nominal value of $\alpha = 0.05$?
+In other words, we decide to reject HWE for any sample with a mid p-value of 0.05 or less.
+We find the rejection region and calculate the mid p-value and we would hope that this empirical significance level would be close to the nominal value, but we find that it may not be.

-When the minor allele frequency is 0.08, for a nominal 5% significance level, the actual significance level is 0.0070 for an exact test that rejects when $n{Aa} \leq 10$ .
+When the minor allele frequency is 0.08, for a nominal 5% significance level, the actual significance level is 0.0070 for an exact test that rejects when $n{Aa} \leq 10$.